SAP-docs/abap-platform-trial-image/faq-v7.md

 ## WinSCP or equivalent <!-- omit from toc -->
 1. Easiest: **Before running container**: Share a common folder between the docker image and the host using the `-v` flag in the `docker run`.

-2. Start a web server on you host PC (for example with `Xampp`) and `CURL` the files from the docker image.
+2. Start a web server on your host PC (for example with `Xampp`) and `CURL` the files from the docker image.

 ## Wireshark with SAP Dissectors for Ubuntu and macOS <!-- omit from toc -->
 [Wireshark with SAP Dissectors for Ubuntu and macOS](https://blogs.sap.com/2022/06/12/wireshark-with-sap-dissectors-for-ubuntu-and-macos/)